Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Topological Charge

 Now that $\delta(c^{-1},g_1) \delta(k,g_2)$ are numbers rather than operators we can bring them to the front of the state, so

 Next, we want to move the magnetic membrane operator from the measurement operator to the right to act directly on the ground state.
 Firstly we move the dual phase $\theta_D^h(m_1)$ to obtain

 For this example, we use the same geometry that we did for the braiding relation (see Figures \ref{Figure_braiding_direct_membranes}, \ref{Figure_braiding_upper_wedge} and \ref{Figure_braiding_lower_wedge} in the main text) with $m_1$ and $m_2$ being the same as in that case.
 However we apply an additional periodic boundary condition along $x$ compared to the braiding case.
-Because of this, we can use the results from our previous calculation (see Equation \ref{Equation_braiding_dual_phase_ratio}) to write
+Because of this, we can use the results from our previous calculation (see Equation \ref{Equation_braiding_dual_phase_ratio} in the main text) to write

 Here we can replace $\hat{g}(c_1)$ with $1_G$, because it is $1_G$ in the ground state and $C_0^k(m_3) $ does not affect its value.
 Therefore,

 Substituting this into Equation \ref{Equation_measurement_result_intermediate_1}, we obtain